 In 1629 San Esteban del Ray, a Franciscan mission church, was established atop the mesa.
 Like everywhere else in the Spanish New World of the time, that feat was accomplished by slave labor drawn from the village the mission supposedly "served."
 Like most of the other Rio Grande Pueblos, Acoma participated in the 1680 revolt against the Spanish.

 The 12th century CE saw the height (and collapse) of the Mimbres Mogollon society in the Gila Mountains to the south.
-When the Mimbres people left that area, some went north to Acoma and Isleta, some went west to the Rio Salado and Hohokam pueblos, most seem to have gone south to Paquime in what is now northern Chihuahua state.
-The Jornada Mogollon were in the area to the east but they also disappeared from the countryside in the 1400's.
+When the Mimbres people left that area, some went north to Acoma, Laguna and Isleta, some went west to the Rio Salado and Hohokam pueblos.
+Most seem to have gone south to Paquime in what is now northern Chihuahua state.
+The Jornada Mogollon were in the area to the east but they were also gone from the countryside by the early 1400's.
 The largest mark they left behind on the landscape is the large collection of petroglyphs at the Three Rivers Petroglyph Site at the northern end of the Tularosa Basin.

 Modern archaeologists say that katsina and warfare imagery first appeared on Southwestern pottery in the mid-1300's.
 Pottery Mound (ruins from the 1300's located just east of Acoma and west of Isleta) has wall murals depicting relatively modern Native Americans holding scarlet macaws.
 The mid-1300's was also the time of the birth of the clown and medicine clans in Pueblo societies.